Moving to Belize

 When we asked expats and global nomads about the quality of medical care in Belize, they replied:

-"Our first choice is to go to the local pharmacist, who is very knowledgeable and helpful," said one expat.
+"Our first choice is to go to the local pharmacist, who is very knowledgeable and helpful," wrote one expat living in Hopkins Village.

 What are medical services in Belize like?